-Lasell University has appointed Jennifer OKeeffe to serve as its Title IX Coordinator.
-The Title IX Coordinator oversees the University's review, investigation, and resolution of reports of sexual harassment, sexual violence, stalking, and intimate partner violence.
+Lasell University has appointed Maryrose Anthes to serve as its Title IX Coordinator.
+The Title IX Coordinator oversees the University's review, investigation, and resolution of reports of sextest 41 harassment, sexual violence, stalking, and intimate partner violence.
 The Title IX Coordinator will also determine the extent to which a Reporting Party's request for confidentiality may be honored.